GUIDE: What are the steps to choose an ERP for a service company?

 Questions you can ask:

-• How is billing automated with the available data?
+• How is invoicing automated with available data?

 • How can I connect an email address to the ERP for sending invoices?

-• How are variances between planned, produced and invoiced analyzed?
+• How are the gaps between the planned, the product and the invoice analyzed?

 • How is billing data extracted and transferred?